albirrkarim/mozilla-hubs-installation-detailed/README.md

 ## 1.1 Reticulum

-Its a backend server that using elixir and phoenix.
+It's a backend server that uses elixir and phoenix.

 ### 1.1.1 Clone